Our staff team

 Khent leads two of our groups for young people, runs our school holiday activities and residentials, and also provides one-to-one support for young carers who are new to the project or who need extra support.

-Naomi works on three of our weekly groups for young people and our Action Group, as well as our school holiday activities and residentials.
-She also does some one-to-one work if young people need some extra support.
+Amy works on three of our weekly groups for young people, as well as our school holiday activities and residentials.
+She also does some one-to-one work if young people need extra support.

 Luke works with young carers when they are new to our service, completing home visits and one-to-one work with them.
 He also helps them to join our groups and covers groups and holiday activities when other staff are off.